Art-Sells/Arells/Build-Notes.md

 Test Address 2: bc1qltdmeghfnxhaqr63q76lq5nldwzl3lamd2vjtj

 ### Wrappers
-- **Purchase CoinGecko API?**
-- **Possibly a connect wallet & log in/sign up account wrapper** that automatically connects to your prior wallet with Address and Private Key pulled from backend once logged in.
 - **Possibly a plaid wraper**
 - **HPM Wrapper (see Readme for building mechanisms example)**

-### Sign Up
-- Modal:
-- - Account Created (View Account)-> Creates Bitcoin Wallet **Backend: saves Address to Email and encrypts private key and saves it on backend** then takes you to Homepage with wallet connected **connect wallet wrapper initiated**
-- - Enter information (if one or more fields are empty)
-- - Creating Account (3 second delay)
-- - - Test to see if "Confirmation Code Exists" error works...

-### Confirm
-- - - Ensure Private Key is Encrypted (if successful)
-- - - HPM Vatop Groups saved as tables within api/user?

-### Log In
-- **connect wallet wrapper initiated**
-- Modal:
-- - Enter information (if one or more fields are empty)
-- - if email already exists but is unconfirmed -> Confirm Page
-- - Logging In (3 second delay)

 ### Home Page
 - If Log In = true, go to /Account